Jah Wobble: Mid-1990s to present

 At an impromptu appearance at the Musicport Festival in Bridlington Spa on 24 October 2010, where they were joined by vocalist "Johnny Rotter" of the Sex Pistols Experience, Wobble renewed his association with former PiL guitarist Keith Levene.

 In 2011, Wobble collaborated with Julie Campbell, alias Warp Records artist LoneLady in a project called Psychic Life.
 The debut album, Psychic Life, was inspired by disco, post-punk and psychogeography, and released by Cherry Red Records on 14 November 2011.
 Keith Levene contributed to three tracks on the album.
 A digital-only EP, Psychic Life, fronted by the song "Tightrope", was released in October 2011.

-In early 2012, after some planned Japan gigs were cancelled because of visa issues, Wobble and Levene played various UK clubs as Metal Box in Dub.
+In early 2012, after some planned Japan gigs were cancelled because of visa problems, Wobble and Levene played various UK clubs as Metal Box in Dub.
 The visa issues were resolved and they played Fuji Rock festival in July 2012.
 This was followed by the release of a four-song, eponymous EP.
 An album entitled Yin & Yang was released in November 2012.

 Wobble has also collaborated with the British ambient group Marconi Union, the results of which were released as an album called Anomic on 30 Hertz records in June 2013.
 In October 2013, 30 Hertz Records released Odds & Sods & Epilogues, an illustrated book/CD of Jah Wobble's poetry.

 In 2015, Cherry Red Records released Redux, a six-CD box set that spans nearly four decades of Wobble's music.
 It includes new tracks Merry Go Round and Let's Go Psycho.
 In May 2015, Jah Wobble & The Invaders of the Heart embarked on an extensive six-month UK tour.
 They recorded the album The Usual Suspects which was released on 3m Music in 2017.
 A series of gigs in England from January to May 2017 was announced.